Skip to main content.

 Illustration of a credit card feeding into a mobile phone for payment processing.

-• If customers still visit you on-site or in-store, “tap to pay” options – Apple Pay, Google Pay, Samsung Pay or even a Tap and Go card – eliminate the need for employees to physically handle cash or checks or another person’s plastic.
+• If customers still visit you on-site or in-store, “tap to pay” options – Apple Pay, Google Pay, Samsung Pay, or even a Tap and Go card – eliminate the need for employees to physically handle cash, checks, or another person’s plastic.

 • Online ordering through a website works particularly well for businesses that offer curbside or prepaid pick-ups.
 Takeout food is currently a very common use for this, but it can also be customized for retail, ticket sales, and just about any other type of sales.